LennartFr/ALFTrading/README.md

 <img src="https://github.com/LennartFr/ALFTrading/blob/master/img/nyse.jpg" width=600><p>

-NASDAW is the second largest stock market on the list of global stock exchanges by market capitalization of shares traded, behind the New York Stock Exchange.
+NASDAQ is the second largest stock market on the list of global stock exchanges by market capitalization of shares traded, behind the New York Stock Exchange.

 <img src="https://github.com/LennartFr/ALFTrading/blob/master/img/nasdaq1.jpg">

 ![image](https://user-images.githubusercontent.com/2830369/122832303-024af800-d2a0-11eb-80ba-1553d87bad02.png)

-Charging Bull, sometimes referred to as the Wall Street Bull or the Bowling Green Bull, is a bronze sculpture that stands on Broadway just north of Bowling Green in the Financial District of Manhattan in New York City.
+Charging Bull representing the stockmarket is a bronze sculpture that stands on Broadway just north of Bowling Green in the Financial District of Manhattan in New York City.

 Anyone with sufficient money can buy and sell shares on a stock exchange.
 To buy shares of a company stock on the New York Stock Exchange one typically goes thru a stock broker financial company like Charles Schwab.
 Stock Broker companies usually provide. investment advisers who, for a fee, advises customers on successful financial strategies.

 ## Trading concepts

-One of the most important principles for investing is that nobody can beat the market in the long run.
+One of the most important principles for investing is that nobody, no matter how skilled, can beat the market in the long run.
 To learn more about this principle read up on Bernie Madoff https://en.wikipedia.org/wiki/Bernie_Madoff

 ## Compound Interest.